 Thesis Defense Scheduling Form

 This form is typically due one to two months prior to the defense of the thesis.
 The form is used by the Honors thesis writer to ensure that a room, date, and time for the defense have been established and all the faculty committee members are agreeable to these arrangements.
 Note that online defenses are now permissible, if the student and all committee members agree.

 Students should provide a copy of this form to their thesis mentor when they schedule their oral defense.
 On this form, one can find helpful information regarding the nature and expectations for the concluding thesis defense, usually conducted at the end of the semester once the thesis has been reviewed by the faculty mentor.

 Oral Defense Form

-Submitting an Electronic Copy to BEARdocs
+Submitting the Thesis to BEARdocs